tcpstorms/sondar/README.md

 # Sondar

-Sondar is currently under development and needs awesome people like **YOU** to contribute to the project!

-Sondar aspires to be a full-fledged network scanner (written in Go); similar to [Nmap](https://github.com/nmap/nmap).
-And with Go's speed, simplicity and reliability along with it's well designed concurrency; it may turn out to be more efficient and better performant than most other network scanners; which is basically the goal.

-As of now, you can use it to do simple port scans on specified hosts.
+Welcome to Sondar, a full-fledged network scanner written in Go!
+We are currently in the development phase and are looking for talented contributors like you to help bring Sondar to its full potential.
+With Go's emphasis on speed, simplicity, and reliability, as well as its well-designed concurrency features, Sondar has the potential to be more efficient and performant than other network scanners on the market.
+Currently, you can use Sondar to perform simple port scans on specified hosts.